christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-node-1.markdown

 tags: [Design Pattern]
 ---

 Design pattern is more like ideas than coding templates.

 I read the tutorials form [tutorialspoint.com](https://www.tutorialspoint.com/design_pattern/) and [journaldev.com](https://www.journaldev.com/1827/java-design-patterns-example-tutorial), then I watched the vedios from [Design Patterns by University of Alberta](https://www.coursera.org/learn/design-patterns/home/welcome).

 All the material I listed here is written in Java only because I am more familiar with Java.
 Design Pattern applies to all object-oriented language.
 However, Design Pattern is essential to Java learning.
-Many Java frameworks are built upon Design Pattern, therefore the knowledge of Design Patten will help understand the document of Java framework like Spring, greatly.
+Many Java frameworks are built upon Design Pattern, therefore the knowledge of Design Patten will help understand the document of Java framework like Spring.

 * Creational Design Patterns
 	* Singleton Pattern